Posted July 12, 2017 – Narrated by Carmen

 Most of the sites are huge and fortunately, ours was not under a canopy of shady cottonwoods.
 In a primitive situation like this, we need all the solar energy we can harvest, and were delighted that even with an overcast day or two, our batteries remained charged throughout our stay.

 After a full day and night of camping nirvana, we woke with an itch to explore.
 Since we’d be out for hours, Jim whomped up big plates of his divine huevos rancheros verdes.

 There are several ways to view the park: Drive the 37-mile loop, ride the bridle paths, cycle the loop and hike the trails.

 Each day we drove to selected trailheads and hiked from there.
 Traffic was always light and only rarely did we encounter fellow hikers.

-The trails range from five minute nature walks to 7-9 mile treks.
-All are well signed from the road and marked – and trail guides are provided at many of the pull-outs along the loop.
+The trails range from five-minute nature walks to 7-9 mile treks.
+All are well signed from the road and marked.
+Trail guides are provided at many of the pull-outs along the loop.
 Whatever time we had, there was a trail.
 This park is so easy to visit.
 Even a single drive-through experience will blow you away.
 TRNP is the perfect place to introduce new hikers to a proper trail experience.

 We loved them all, but our favorite hike was the Petrified Loop Hiking Trail.

 Oh, and another great thing about Theodore Roosevelt National Park!
 At the end of every trail, they have free beer!

 Sorry.
 Must have been the hoodoos talking.
 You have to drive a few miles to Medora for a cold one but it’s worth it – only puts you back a few bucks.